praaly/codflix/README.md

 1. Follow the address of your repo.
 For example, if your repo is in ``www/codflix/``, the URL should be http://localhost/codflix or http://127.0.0.1/codflix

 Nothing else is required.
 You can now start your development

+## Updates

+### Update 23/06/2020
+- Registration is 80% complete, the user can register and log in.
+-- Using a more secure method for the password (password_hash/password_verify).